Inheritance Law

 - Parents (under specific conditions).

-Reserved-share heirs' shares are mahfuz; cannot be eliminated even by will.
-When reserved share is violated, the relevant heir may file reduction lawsuit to claim their right.
+A reserved-share heir's entitlement is protected by law and cannot be eliminated by will.
+When a reserved share is infringed, the affected heir may file a reduction lawsuit to claim their right.

-Therefore, when foreign deceased drafts will, must observe rights of reserved-share heirs; otherwise, significant portion of will may be subject to reduction.
+A foreign testator drafting a will must therefore respect the reserved shares; otherwise, a significant portion of the will may be subject to reduction.

-When foreign person owns property in Turkey, two practical approaches exist for drafting will regarding this property:
+When a foreign national owns property in Turkey, two practical approaches exist for addressing that property in a will:

 1. Will Specific to Turkey

-A will targeted only at Turkey assets can be drawn up by notary in Turkey.
+A will covering only Turkish assets can be drawn up before a notary in Turkey.
 Advantages:

 - Directly applicable in Turkey,